yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

   - Reports from breakout rooms
   - Q&A
   - Reminders to discussion session participants
-   - Export the Etherpad (button at top right) if you would like to save notes from our session.
-Notes will be removed (but available in the archives) soon after the discussion ends!
+   - Export the Etherpad (button at top right) if you would like to save notes from your session and delete your session's notes.
-   - For small typos in lessons, submit pull request to appropriate lesson

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)